“GFD: Blade Of Shadows”

 A demon’s eyes.

 Glowing with the lust for blood.
 Long, jackal’s teeth where his own used to be.
-I could not understand what had taken him over, but he wasn’t human anymore.
+I could not understand what evil had taken him over, but he wasn’t human anymore.
 No longer a creature of compassion and warmth.
 No longer allowed to walk in daylight.
 The demon that I saw that night was not my brother.
 Not anymore.

 “Why, Jiro?
 WHY???”
 I cried.

-I barely remember drawing my sword as he rushed towards me.
+I barely remember drawing my sword at all as he rushed towards me.
 He was so inhumanly fast.
 And my training had been fine tuned to act on instinct.
 His destiny and mine met in a single instant…and only mine continued on from there.

 I often wonder…if I had been given more time to think, would I have made the same choice?
 Or could I have helped my brother find peace?
 That question may haunt me for the rest of my days.

 This went on for three days more.
-The boy was very open about loving the novelty of my company.
+The boy was very open about loving the novelty of being in my company.
 And Zhao, while hiding it much more skillfully, seemed happy to have a partner to drink tea with as well.
 Every day he served me noodles with chicken or fish, and occasionally fresh baked bread from town.
 He never came back from the river without a decent catch.
 He must be one of the luckiest fishermen in the village to deliver with such consistency.

 One morning, I got up to bathe in the small creek that ran not far from Zhao’s field.
 Leaving my clothes on the bank, I stepped naked into the cool waters and proceeded to enjoy the natural cleansing of my body and mind.
 But I soon became aware of a presence in the immediate area around me.
 Small, feather weight, footsteps.
 Shallow breathing.
 Untrained rhythm in his movements.
 It had to have been a young one.
 My guess was it was Tadashi.

-I was clearly exposed to his hungry eyes as the running water only came up to my knees.
+I was clearly exposed to his roaming eyes as the running water only came up to my knees.
 Maybe a bit higher.
 I could sense his stare, peeking out from behind a nearby cluster of trees, fallen twigs snapping as he inched closer to get a better look at me.
 I made no effort to let him know that I had been alerted to his presence.
 I can remember being his age.
-He is only a little over half the age that I am now, but I have fond memories of wondering just how much further I was going to grow and develop.
+He is only a little over half the age that I am now, but I have fond memories of wondering just how much further I was going to grow and develop when I got older.
 Wondering about my future virility, and how it matched up against the other boys in my village.
 To watch an older man at that age was an exciting study for me.
 So I continued to bathe as though I was completely unaware.

 However, after Tadashi wandered too close to the edge of the creek, some of my own childhood mischief took over, and I bent over to reach into the water for a small, rounded, pebble.
 No bigger than a thumbnail.
 Then, without looking, I waited for Tadashi to curiously peek around the tree at my nudity…and I tossed it over my shoulder, hitting him square between the eyebrows from a distance.